MattDevOps/Allocate-Your-Funds/README.md

 # Allocate-Your-Funds
-This project is dedicated to helping people save for retirement
+This project is dedicated to help you save for retirement

 The body of this work includes:
 SQL DB